Challenges at Korsman are:

 Cut long grass on banks and near fence where high flames might occur.

 Avoid burning under trees with concentrations of leaf litter, especially oak trees.

 Request Bad Boyz to direct traffic where necessary.

 Proposed Lighting sequence – dependent on actual conditions

-One fire head only to provide escape route for small mammals.
-Sequence of units depends on actual weather conditions.
+One fire line only to provide escape route for small mammals.
+No spot fires.

 Back burn when necessary, in consultation with Fire Department.